Jiahao-ZHU/Jiahao-ZHU.github.io/index.md

 Greeting!
 Here is **Jiahao Zhu (朱 加昊)**.

-I am a research master majoring in **Management Science & Engineering** at Sun Yat-sen University, China.
+I am a research master majoring in **Marketing** at Sun Yat-sen University, China.
 My concentration is consumer behavior.
 I am extremely fortunate to be advised by [Prof. Zengxiang Chen][1].
 If you want to find more details about me, here is [my CV][2] (last updated in May 2023).

 ## Research Interests